KyleAMathews/blog-2/_posts/2015-09-13-writing-a-x86-emulator-in-javascript.md

 twitter_text: 'Writing an x86 emulator in JavaScript'
 ---

-*Disclaimer: this is not a proper tutorial, I have no prior experience with emulators, the sample code is very simplistic, it doesn't emulate the actual CPU and is far from optimal.*

----

 As someone that doesn't have a CS background I've always wanted to properly understand how things work at the lower level, and had decided to put more effort into it.